Peerasu/my-first-repo/README-2.md

 ##############################################################################
 ```

-Then run the script preferably from home directory.
+Then run the script:

 ```
 ~/script_main/06_Binning_main.sh
 ```

-The result files will be in directory:
+The result files will be in the directory:
 ```
 ~/05.assembly_{Sample name}/06.coverage
 ~/05.assembly_{Sample name}/07.binning